kaltura-vpaas/kaltura-node-template/README.md

 Provide a highlevel breakdown of features that matter in this project and known limitations this project doesn't handle.

 # Documentation and guides
-* A basic node template created using npx express-generator
+ This project is a basic node template created using npx express-generator Kaltura-specific libraries are included:
+    # "kaltura-client" kaltura node API client in package.json
+    # lib/kalturaClientFactory.js for easy client generation
+    # an ADMIN ks is generated in routes/index.js

-* Copy .env.template to .env and fill in your information
+ Copy .env.template to .env and fill in your information

 * [**Frequently Asked Questions**](http://linktodoc.com)
 * [Project Release Notes](http://linktodoc.com) (see example: [Kaltura server Release Notes](https://github.com/kaltura/server/blob/master/release-notes.md)
 * [Install Guide / Deployment Guide](http://linktodoc.com)